OPINION | GWEN FAULKENBERRY: What if nobody stands up for justice?

 No matter what.

-Gwen Ford Faulkenberry is an English teacher and editorial director of the non-partisan group Arkansas Strong. (http://arstrong.org) Email her at gfaulkenberry@hotmail.com.
+Gwen Ford Faulkenberry is an English teacher who lives in Ozark and editorial director of the non-partisan group Arkansas Strong. (http://arstrong.org) Email her at gfaulkenberry@hotmail.com.